nitin-srivastava/tnc-generator/README.md

 #### Data (dataset and templates)
 To consider the given time and **not over engineering**, I have decided to go with static datasets rather than import and parse.

 But user is able to create and use their dataset and templates to generate the T&C document.
-Please have a look at Add your own datasets and/or templates instructions above.
+[See here](https://github.com/nitin-srivastava/tnc-generator#add-your-own-datasets-andor-templates)
 ## Development time
 It took me 5 hours to complete and 30 minutes for documentation.
 #### What I would have done given more time?